tc39/notes/es8/2017-11/nov-30.md

 DH: The two things fighting in my head is: on the one hand to a person whos used to not using semicolons it will be a hostile move to require them.
 Putting a semiclon at the end of a "line" (vs a semicolon in a for loop) is telling developers who are used to not using semicolons that their style is wrong.
 The problem on the other side is the list of new gotchas that will trip these people up - throwing a bunch of new hazards at them.
 Either approach has a downside for the no-semicolon camp.

-AKN: Yes thats imporant, we are hurting programmers either way
+AK: Yes thats imporant, we are hurting programmers either way

 ZB: A company I have just spoken to who are ASI users have just said that they expect us a committee to tell them what to do.
 If we tell them that semicolons are important then they will follow that.